sodafoundation/documentation/content/guides/user-guides/object-lifecycle-management/_index.md

 ---

 ## Introduction to Object lifecycle
-OpenSDS is aimed at addressing the storage integration challenges of both the Cloud Native environment and traditional IT environment.
-OpenSDS multi-cloud allows user to manage distributed cloud environment on a single platform.
-Object lifecycle management feature gives freedom to user to manage buckets and objects in the cloud using OpenSDS interface.
+SODA is aimed at addressing the storage integration challenges of both the Cloud Native environment and traditional IT environment.
+SODA multi-cloud allows user to manage distributed cloud environment on a single platform.
+Object lifecycle management feature gives freedom to user to manage buckets and objects in the cloud using SODA interface.

 ## Getting Started!
-This is a guide that shows how to install, configure, and use Object lifecycle management feature in a simple OpenSDS setup.
+This is a guide that shows how to install, configure, and use Object lifecycle management feature in a simple SODA setup.
-By following this guide you will be able to install OpenSDS multi-cloud with creating backends and buckets, uploading object and setting up the lifecycle for those objects.
+By following this guide you will be able to install SODA multi-cloud with creating backends and buckets, uploading object and setting up the lifecycle for those objects.

-## Installing Opensds multi-cloud
+## Installing SODA multi-cloud

-### Download opensds-installer code
+### Download SODA-installer code

 ```cassandraql
 git clone https://github.com/opensds/opensds-installer.git